top of page

 What You Need Before You Start

-• A lean business plan or pitch deck
+• A simple pitch deck or one-page plan

 How to Explore Government Grants in Australia: